top of page

 GCC High is a specialized cloud environment provided by Microsoft, built to meet the unique security and compliance needs of U.S. government contractors and organizations handling Controlled Unclassified Information (CUI).
 Unlike commercial cloud offerings, GCC High adheres to strict federal regulations, including FedRAMP High, ITAR, and DFARS, which align closely with CMMC and NIST requirements.

 Organizations aiming for CMMC Level 3 or higher must demonstrate robust cybersecurity controls.
+Using GCC High reduces the complexity of compliance by offering a platform already designed to meet many regulatory requirements.
 GCC High supports these efforts by providing:

 • Isolated cloud infrastructure physically separated from commercial Microsoft clouds.